apache/iceberg/format/spec.md

 #### Nested Types

 A **`struct`** is a tuple of typed values.
 Each field in the tuple is named and has an integer id that is unique in the table schema.
 Each field can be either optional or required, meaning that values can (or cannot) be null.
 Fields may be any type.
 Fields may have an optional comment or doc string.
-Fields can also have a default value (see below).
+Fields can have [default values](#default-value).

 A **`list`** is a collection of values with some element type.
 The element field has an integer id that is unique in the table schema.
 Elements can be either optional or required.
 Element types may be any type.